pkb/obsidian-extensions-list/plugins/pieces-for-developers.md

 ### Requirements

-**You must have [Pieces OS](https://docs.pieces.app/installation-getting-started/what-am-i-installing) installed**.
+**You must have [PiecesOS](https://docs.pieces.app/installation-getting-started/what-am-i-installing) installed**.

-Pieces OS facilitates the local operation of Pieces products on your machine and coordinates connections to Pieces extensions. **The extension will not function as intended without Pieces OS active on your machine.**
+PiecesOS facilitates the local operation of Pieces products on your machine and coordinates connections to Pieces extensions. **The extension will not function as intended without PiecesOS active on your machine.**

-\*_Pieces OS installation comes with the Pieces for Developers Desktop App where your snippets can also be viewed and managed._
+\*_PiecesOS installation comes with the Pieces for Developers Desktop App where your snippets can also be viewed and managed._

 ## Install Instructions